cinnData/PythonBootcamp/Lectures/[PY-02] Starting with Python.md

 Out[11]: bool
 ```

-Mind that it is `True` and `False` in Python, not `TRUE` and `FALSE` (as in R), nor `true` and `false` (as in Java).
 Some languages, like Python and Java, have Booleans, but others, like C++, don't.
 The same with applications, Excel has Booleans but MySQL doesn't.
 When there are no Booleans, they are replaced by 1 and 0.
 In Python, `True` and `False` are the same as 1 and 0 for many purposes, as we will see below.

+*Note*.
+It is `True` and `False` in Python, not `TRUE` and `FALSE` (as in R), nor `true` and `false` (as in Java).
+Python is case sensitive.

 ## Strings